Increased effectiveness of staff delegations in Mozambique

 Stand up, go your own way

 For years, the sociologist Ulrike Grund has been active in the fight against right-wing extremist violence and all forms of discrimination.
 Her goal is to sustainably strengthen the team of LeMuSiCa, an NGO in Chimoio, in its psychosocial work through capacity development.
 LeMuSiCa (Levante-se Mulher, e Siga ouu Camino) means: woman, get up and go your way.
-The staff members are trained by Ulrike in the areas of trauma caused by domestic violence and sexual abuse as well as in the sensitization to women's, children's and human rights.
-"I strongly believe that long-term, sustainable capacity-building can make a big difference", says Norah Brinkerhof, who wants to contribute as a technical consultant to the SOS Children's Villages in Mozambique.
+The staff members are trained by Ulrike in the areas related to trauma caused by domestic violence and sexual abuse as well as in the sensitization to women's, children's and human rights.
+"I strongly believe that long-term, sustainable capacity-building can make a big difference," Norah Brinkerhofsays.
+She wants to contribute as a technical consultant to the SOS Children's Villages in Mozambique.